approachable-io/software-interview-prep/README.md

 ### Making your changes

 Now that we have our own branch, we can make our changes.
 There are two ways to edit files, either in GitHub, or with a text editor on your computer.
 Open the file containing the code in a code editor.
-You can use any code editing program you are comfortable with, popular choices are Atom, VS Code, and Sublime Text.
+You can use any code editing program you are comfortable with, popular choices are _Atom_, _VS Code_, and _Sublime Text_.

-People spend a lot of time choosing their favorite text editor, but don't get stuck here, Atom and VS Code are both great options, so we recommend simply picking one quickly.
+People spend a lot of time choosing their favorite text editor, but don't get stuck here, _Atom_ and _VS Code_ are both great options, so we recommend simply picking one quickly.
 For detailed help, see [Using Atom](supplemental-documentation/using-atom.md) or [Using VS Code](supplemental-documentation/using-vs-code) for more information about using a text editor to create new files and add them to the main lists of interview questions.

 ![Directory Views](images/directory-views-annotation.png)

-For the purpose of this project we will be adding an `html` file in one of the question directories located in `views\questions` with the name of your question as the file name.
-If your question is a general technical question it would be placed in `questions\technical`.
-If your question is asking for a code example it would be added to `questions\whiteboard`.
-Remember to type the name in lowercase with `-` separating words instead of spaces.
-If you made a copy of an existing question to get the basic formatting to be consistent, please make sure to update your `h1` and `title` to match your question.
+For the purpose of this project we will be adding an `html` file in one of the question directories located in `views\questions` with the name of your question as the file name:

+- If your question is a general technical question it would be placed in `questions\technical`.
+- If your question is asking for a code example it would be added to `questions\whiteboard`.

+Remember to type the name in lowercase with `-` separating words instead of spaces (i.e.: for the _Fizz Buzz_ question, the file name must be _fizz-buzz.html_).

+If you made a copy of an existing question to get the basic formatting to be consistent, please make sure to update your `h1` and `title` to match your question (i.e.: for the _Fizz Buzz_ question, the _\<title\>_ and the _\<h1\>_ in the html file must be `<title>Fizz Buzz | Software Interview Whiteboard Questions </title>` and `<h1>Fizz Buzz</h1>`, respectively).

 After adding your question file in the appropriate question directory you will want to add a link to the respective question list page in the views directory.
 You will be editing either `views\technical.html` or `views\whiteboard.html`.